Bryophytes Botanical device

 For the exhibition at XXXI, we placed a moss clump in a climate controlled glass case.
 We mist the moss in the case and then dry it out over a twenty minute cycle.

-During this cycle, the moss clump perceptibly and with a certain vegetal enthusiasm, turns from lush green to apparent desiccation before returning to green again once again.
+During this cycle, the moss clump perceptibly and with a certain vegetal enthusiasm, turns from lush green to apparent desiccation before returning to green once again.

 This phenomenon is called « Anabiosis. »